To charter the Queen for your special event, call us at 305-451-8080.

-The Original African Queen, from the movie The African Queen, staring the legendary Humphrey Bogart and enchanting Kathrine Hepburn, is on Public display behind the Key Largo Princess glass bottom boat at the Holiday Inn dock in Key Largo, Florida.
+The original African Queen, from the movie The African Queen, staring the legendary Humphrey Bogart and enchanting Kathrine Hepburn, is on public display behind the Key Largo Princess glass bottom boat at the Holiday Inn dock in Key Largo, Florida.

-The Queen was built in Lytham England in 1912 for service on the Victoria Nile and Lake Albert where the movie was to be filmed.
+The Queen was built in Lytham, England in 1912 for service on the Victoria Nile and Lake Albert where the movie was to be filmed.
 John Hoesil (art director) discovered the little steam engine on the shores of Lake Albert where he gave her a makeover for her big screen debut.
 Then, she went to work for British East Africa Company from 1912 to 1968.
-Then, she was auctioned off by the Kampala Lions club in San Francisco.
+Next, she was auctioned off by the Kampala Lions club in San Francisco.

 On June 29, 1968, the African Queen made her American debut at Fisherman’s Wharf in San Francisco.
-The San Francisco Chamber of Commerce with Joe Dimaggio and the Mayor made her a member of the Bay City’s Golden Fleet.
-Sadly the love affair was only short lived.
+The San Francisco Chamber of Commerce with Joe Dimaggio and the mayor made her a member of the Bay City’s Golden Fleet.
+Sadly, the love affair was only short lived.

-In 1982, a retired lawyer name James W. Hendricks bought the boat from Bailey and transported the boat south to Key Largo Florida.
-She was then taking touring all around the world, from the Queen of England to Ireland, and held her own in a couple of boat races.
+In 1982, a retired lawyer name James W. Hendricks bought the boat from Bailey and transported the boat south to Key Largo, Florida.
+She was then taken touring all around the world, from the Queen of England to Ireland, and held her own in a couple of boat races.
 Now, she is home in Key Largo where to this day she still gives rides to people who want to capture a piece of movie history.